mdnsk/leo-translate/README.md

 # LeoTranslate

-It's an add-on for the Firefox browser that helps you translate a words from English to Russian and let you add these words to your dictionary.
+It's an add-on for the Firefox browser that helps you translate words from English to Russian and let you add these words to your dictionary.

 The installation process is described below.